Combe Martin Events and Festivities

 Watched by hundreds of spectators, the captured Earl is placed backwards on a donkey, then paraded, 'shot', and heckled through the streets of Combe Martin.
 The parade pauses at the Pack o' Cards Inn>.

-Combe Martin’s Strawberry Fair traditionally marks the start of the famous 'strawberry season' in June.
+Combe Martin’s Strawberry Fair marks the start of the famous 'strawberry season' on Saturday June 7, 2025.
 The annual Strawberry Fair including crafts and activities usually take place at Combe Martin Village Hall, High Street, and on the old Bowling Green behind the Castle Inn on Castle Street.

 Combe Martin Gardening Club and Women’s Institute meet regularly at the Parish Church Hall, Rectory Road, Combe Martin.
 Details can be found on Facebook and websites.